smartdevicelink/sdl_evolution/proposals/NNNN-'menuIcon'-menuTitle'-params.md

 * Impacted Platforms: Core
 [SDL-NNNN]: https://github.com/smartdevicelink/sdl_evolution/new/master/proposals/NNNN-'menuIcon'-menuTitle'-params.md

 ## Introduction
-SDL must support absolute and relative path defined in 'menuIcon' parameter.
+SDL must retrieve the default values of "menuName" and "menuIcon" parameters from to .ini file in case app didn't provide the last ones.
 ## Motivation
 **Required for FORD**

-**Required additional clarification from FORD.**
-SDL must retrieve these default values form .ini file in any applicable cases.
+SDL must retrieve these default values from .ini file in any applicable cases.
 Default values of "menuName" and "menuIcon" parameters must be added to .ini file with default values:
 menuTitle = MENU
 menuIcon = `<path_to_default_icon>`